-Compared to the rest of the New York City market, the Upper West Side region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the Upper West Side submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 38 listings have been made available, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 29% of the listings in the Upper West Side are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 293 listings have come on the market, so you'll want to check back regularly for new listings.
+About 5% of the available space in the Upper West Side are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 53,620 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are approximately 5 floors.
-Most buildings in this market were built in 1920 and are Class A.
+Even though the median size is 4,650 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are approximately 5 stories.
+Most buildings in this area were built in 1920 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this region.
-Most of the occupants of Upper West Side work from home.
+Information is the dominant industry in this area.
+Most of the folk of Upper West Side work from home.
 Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.